March 19, 2018

 In winter, I tend to put the bike away and get my skis ready for cross-country skiing.
 It’s a full-body workout that you can easily mix up with interval sessions.
-There’s also snowshoe running – try find trails you can run on with micro-spikes if it’s icy, or use running snowshoes (check to see if there are any snowshoe races happening near you).
+There’s also snowshoe running – try find trails you can run on with micro-spikes if it’s icy, or use running snowshoes.
 Fat biking is also a fun way to keep cycling in the snow.

 5. Never underestimate strength training

 Strength training is important to keep your core, back, hips and overall agility in top shape for race season (I’ve learned this the hard way).
 As runners, we often overlook the importance of specific core training since we tend to focus our attention on running – it’s what we do best!
 But the constant linear pattern of running, and even cycling, can predispose you to weaker hip flexibility over time.

 Yoga for runners can be a good addition to running since it focuses on strength and mobility through specific running patterns.
 Never underestimate the importance of core stability; having a strong core can prevent many lower back issues for long distance runners.

 Looking for ideas?
 Check out someeffective strength exercises for runners.

 6. The power of rest